nup002/pymjc/README.md

 ----------
 s1              : Time series 1.
 s2              : Time series 2.
-dXYlimit        : Optional early abondoning variable.
+dXYlimit        : Optional early abandoning variable.
 If the dissimilarity goes above this limit the computation is cancelled. beta            : Optional time jump cost.
 Defaults to 1.
 If 0, there is no cost associated with jumping forward. overrideChecks  : Optional.
 Override checking if the supplied time series conform to the required format.
 See the section EXECUTION SPEED above for more information.